Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Opportunities for advancement to senior headhunter, partner in recruitment consultancy or in-house HR manager

-What skills does a Headhunter need?
+What skills does a headhunter need?

 A successful headhunter requires both professional and interpersonal skills to be successful in this demanding profession.
 The most important professional skills include a thorough understanding of human resource management, recruitment processes and labor market trends.
 You need to be familiar with the specific requirements of the industry you work for, be it technology, finance, healthcare or manufacturing, as each industry has its own requirements for skilled professionals.
 A headhunter should be able to assess both the technical skills and the cultural fit of candidates.